Blue and gold are my favorite colors, so much so I created a Pinterest page named Blue & Gold to capture those radiant images that inspire me.

 Unchanging, standing as One,

 Able to be the Mother of the World.

-This Mother of the World, of course, is Tao in this passage.
-And what I see as God, the divine Creator, the all-pervading, all embracing, unchanging, and unceasing.
-It’s what evolves, supports, nurtures, protects, and provides space for all its “children,” all individual being.
+This Mother of the World, of course, is the Divine Creator, the all-pervading, all embracing, unchanging, and unceasing.
+It’s the thing that evolves, supports, nurtures, protects, and provides space for its “children,” all individual being.